eatmoresushi/eatmoresushi.github.io/resume.md

 ## Summary

-Three plus years of experience in software testing and proficiency in automation testing tools such as Appium/Selenium, combined with extensive experience in software development and excellent communication skills.
+Four years of experience in software testing and proficiency in automation testing tools such as Appium/Selenium, combined with extensive experience in software development and excellent communication skills.
 I am a unique candidate who can fit in and collaborate with other members quickly to improve the quality of your software products.

 ## Work Experience

-### **Test Analyst** `Jun 2021 - Present`
+### **Product Test Analyst** `Jun 2021 - Present`

 _Streamotion, Sydney_<br>
 - Create, revise and execute automated software test plans and scripts using Java and TestNG for UI and regression tests on native mobile applications
 - Utilise the Charles Proxy tool to rewrite and remap API responses for diagnosing application behaviours
 - Communicate closely with other members of the QA team and the development team to ensure software product quality
-- Integrate the test automation as part of CI/CD pipelines using Git, Jenkins and Bamboo
+- Integrate the test automation as part of CI/CD pipelines using Git, GitHub Actions and Jenkins
-- Support product releases by participating in user acceptance testing, documenting and reporting defects using bug tracking systems
+- Support product releases by participating in user acceptance testing, documenting and reporting defects using Jira

 ### **Software Engineer in Test** `May 2018 - Jan 2019`